nickchase/k0s/docs/cplb.md

 In order to use control plane load balancing, the cluster needs to comply with the
 following:

-* K0s isn't running as a [single node](k0s-single-node.md), i.e. it isn't
-  started using the `--single` flag.
+* K0s isn't running as a [single node](k0s-single-node.md).
+In other words, it isn't started using the `--single` flag.
-* The cluster should have multiple controller nodes.
+* The cluster has multiple controller nodes.
 Technically CPLB also works with a single controller node, but is only useful in conjunction with a highly available control plane.
-* Unique virtualRouterID and authPass for each VRRP Instance in the same broadcast domain.
+* Unique `virtualRouterID` and `authPass` for each VRRP Instance in the same broadcast domain.
   These do not provide any sort of security against ill-intentioned attacks, they are safety features to prevent accidental conflicts between VRRP instances in the same network segment.